RaymondTana/Langr/README.md

 ## Data
 We make use of many sources of data in order to create this game.

-Spoken samples, sentence text, and other speaker metadata are sourced from `Mozilla CommonVoice`.
+Spoken samples, sentence text, and other speaker metadata are sourced from `Mozilla Common Voice (v24)`.
 And language metadata was mainly sourced from `Glottolog`, including a language's family lineage.
 The `langcodes` library helps to translate between each library using standard ISO 639‑3 codes.

 ## Work in Progress
 Please alert us of any inconsistencies or additional languages you'd like to suggest we include.
 It takes time to incorporate a new language, especially if we wish to programmaticaly source it using spoken examples from existing libraries.